 A walking program is very helpful.
 You should walk at least 4 times a week for 30 to 60 minutes each time.
 Walk until the pain is too uncomfortable to continue.
 Stop and rest until the pain goes away.
 Then start walking again.
 If you start a new exercise program, such as walking or stair climbing, begin by exercising slowly and gradually increase the time you spend exercising.
 You may see improvement in your symptoms within 2 months.

-If your arteries are badly blocked, you may need angioplasty (say: "an-gee-oh-plas-tee") to open them up.
+If your arteries are badly blocked, you may need a procedure called angioplasty to open them up.
 During an angioplasty, a thin tube called a catheter is inserted into the artery.
 A small balloon on the tip of the catheter is inflated.
 This helps to open up the artery.
 The balloon is then deflated and removed.
 Sometimes a device called a stent (a small wire mesh tube) will be left in the artery.
 The stent will help hold the artery open.
 Angioplasty is normally done while you are awake.

 If the narrow area of the artery is very long, you may need to have bypass surgery.
 For the surgery, your doctor will take a vein from another part of your body.
 The vein will be attached above and below the narrowed part of the artery.
 This lets the blood flow around the narrowed area.
-Sometimes a synthetic (man-made) graft is used instead of a vein.
+Sometimes a synthetic (manmade) graft is used instead of a vein.

-What is the likely cause of my PAD/claudication?
+- What is the likely cause of my PAD/claudication?

-What lifestyle changes do I need to make at home to help relieve my symptoms?
+- What lifestyle changes do I need to make at home to help relieve my symptoms?

-Is it safe for me to exercise?
+- Is it safe for me to exercise?
 How do I get started?

-What treatment option is best for me?
+- What treatment option is best for me?
 Will I need medicine?
 Surgery?

-Will the medicine you’re prescribing interact with medicine(s) I already take?
+- Will the medicine you’re prescribing interact with medicine(s) I already take?

-What symptoms will indicate that my condition is getting worse?
+- What symptoms will indicate that my condition is getting worse?

-Do PAD or claudication put me at risk for any long-term problems?
+- Do PAD or claudication put me at risk for any long-term problems?

 Copyright © American Academy of Family Physicians